adnanamin69/AdmobSdkAfTech/README.md

 Pass three parameters in constructor `activity`  container for ad `FrameLayout`  and `Size Enum` with the parameter of ad Id

-For Cstom layout create a layout with a parent class of `ConstraintLayout` with the folowing Ids
+For Custom layout create a layout with a parent class of `ConstraintLayout` with the folowing Ids

 * `ad_media` for MediaView
 * `native_icon_view` for small icon